digital-raven/raven/docs/user-guide.md

      on GitHub and push a copy there.
 Create the private repo without any files.
 3. Download and install [the NixOS ISO](https://nixos.org/download/) to a flashdrive.
    - [Rufus](https://rufus.ie/en/) can create a bootable flash drive if you're on Windows.
-   - If you're on a Mac or a different Linux machine already, then download the ISO and use `dd if=<your-nixos.iso> of=/dev/<your flashdrive block device>`
+   - If you're on a Mac or a different Linux machine already, then download the NixOS ISO and use `dd` to install it to your flashdrive.

+     `dd if=<your-nixos.iso> of=/dev/<your flashdrive block device>`

 4. Boot your computer from your flash drive and go through the NixOS installer.
 5. Download your forked repository from your github and `cd` into it.
 Set up the following remotes.